nettle for hormones with dried and fresh leaves

 And glutathione is made in the liver.

-Some animal studies show that the compounds in stinging nettle can increase glutathione levels, while also protecting the liver from toxins and inflammation (1, 2).
-Both detoxification and liver health happen to be essential for overall hormone balance.
+Some animal studies show that the compounds in stinging nettle can increase glutathione levels, while also protecting the liver from toxins and inflammation (3, 4).

 4. Fights Inflammation